 7. Teach children to identify their name in both upper and lower case letters

-Put your child's name on the fridge and/or other places where he or she will see it on a regular basis.
+Put your child’s name on the fridge and/or other places where he or she will see it often.
 Print it twice, once with a capital for the first letter and then lower case letters, as well as with capital letters only.
 Let him/her know their name can be printed both ways.
 I have had more than a few, tearful children who have had a melt down on the first day when they saw their name printed in an unfamiliar way above their coat hooks, as they had previously only seen it printed with all capital letters.

 Use cookie dough, modeling clay, a stick in the sand, paint and a brush, as well as paper and pencil to teach your children the letters in their name.
 Most teachers ask kindergarten students to print their names on their papers.
 Children who already know how to print their name quickly move on to the next activity, while the ones who are still learning sit longer to practice this skill.
 To begin with, learning how to print the shorter form, Ben rather than Benedict may be easier on the child.

 If kids are going to sneeze and theres no time to grab a tissue, teach them to sneeze on the sleeve part of their upper arm (gross but not as bad as covering all the Playdoh™!).
 Also teach them to have independent toilet skills, to wash their hands after using the toilet and to always wash their hands before eating.
 They will have fewer chances of giving and getting germs.

 Show you child what the term “line up” means.
 For some kids this is a mystery when they arrive in class.
 Unfortunately, lining up is part of school life.
 Going to the gym, to the library, or out for recess all require lining up quietly so teachers can count heads and children get out the doors safely.
 Other terms such as front, back, behind you, in front of you, forwards, backwards may be used as children move around the classroom.